How to Beat Shellephant in Everything Is Crab: Stomp Counters

 They can tank one or two, but the shockwave clears most ground-level allies per stomp.
 Social builds against Shellephant turn into a constant re-charming exercise — workable, but slower than Predator or Prey approaches.

+Current as of v1.0.1 (May 15 2026).
+Phase timing and shockwave behavior may shift across patches; we update this guide as community data stabilizes.
 Updates and corrections welcome at contact.
-Phase timing and shockwave behavior may shift across patches; we update this guide as community data stabilizes.